 With that perspective on recent financial developments in mind, let me now turn to an explicit discussion of the U.S. economy and the outlook for growth and inflation.
-Beginning in the second quarter of 2006, real GDP growth moderated noticeably, registering 2 to 21⁄2 percent rates in the final three quarters of 2006, somewhat below most estimates of the economy's potential growth rate.
+Beginning in the second quarter of 2006, real GDP growth moderated noticeably, registering 2 to 21/2% rates in the final three quarters of 2006, somewhat below most estimates of the economy's potential growth rate.
 Growth in the first quarter of 2007 was notably weaker, but a good part of that was due to the temporary effects of business inventories and net exports.
 Based on partial monthly data, it seems likely that there was a bounce-back in the second quarter, with growth averaging a modest rate for the first half of the year as a whole.
 My expectation is for moderate growth during the remainder of this year and in 2008.

 I'd like to highlight developments in three sectors that will have an important influence on whether this forecast proves accurate.
 Two of them-personal consumption expenditures and exports-have been quite robust but are expected to slow moderately.
 The third is residential investment, which has been quite weak, but it is expected to have a much less negative impact on overall activity going forward.
-Thus, overall real GDP in the coming period will depend importantly on how the cross-currents among these three sectors play out.
+Thus, overall real GDP in the coming period will depend importantly on how the crosscurrents among these three sectors play out.

 Personal consumption expenditures have been the main engine of growth in recent years; indeed, with employment growth strong and equity and housing wealth rising, American consumers outspent their earnings, and that resulted in a personal saving rate that has been in negative territory since early 2005.
-Going forward, at least some of the growth in consumption can be expected to diminish for a couple of reasons.
-First, increases in housing wealth have slowed dramatically.
-Second, energy prices have moved back up this year.
-For example, after falling through the latter half of last year, the price of West Texas Intermediate rose sharply during the first half of this year.
-It averaged \$67.50 in June, up from \$54.20 in January; and with gasoline margins moving up over this period, the retail price of gasoline has moved up even more.
-Such increases act like a tax on consumers, often leading to reduced spending.
-Of course, here in Alaska, their impact has been largely beneficial.
-As you know, high oil prices bring substantial income into the state, and, no doubt, this has helped to keep employment and personal income growing at a healthy clip.
+Going forward, at least some of the growth in consumption can be expected to diminish, as increases in housing wealth have slowed dramatically and energy prices have moved back up this year.

 Another source of strength in recent years has been the very strong world economy.
-Foreign real GDP-weighted by U.S. export shares-advanced at robust rates of 3/4 to 4 percent in 2004 through 2006, and this growth has been widespread, affecting nearly every continent.
-With the trade-weighted dollar falling over this same period, U.S. exports have been strong-real exports increased by an average of nearly 8 percent during those three years.
+Foreign real GDP-weighted by U.S. export shares-advanced at robust rates of 3\% to 4\% in 2004 through 2006, and this growth has been widespread, affecting nearly every continent.
+With the trade-weighted dollar falling over this same period, U.S. exports have been strong-real exports increased by an average of nearly 8% during those three years.
 Partly for this reason, U.S. net exports, which consistently weighed growth down from 2000 to 2005, actually gave it a lift during 2006.
 Assuming a modest deceleration in world economic activity, net exports seem likely to "turn neutral"-neither retarding nor stimulating growth in the year or so ahead.

 Of course, a big drag on growth over the past year has come from residential construction.
 Housing is likely to remain an important source of weakness, so let me take a few moments to discuss it in detail.
 The cooling in the housing sector has, of course, been in part a response to a rise in financing costs.
 Interest rates on variable-rate mortgages have risen in recent years along with other short-term rates.
 However, until a few weeks ago, traditional fixed mortgage rates were actually down somewhat from their level at the beginning of the Fed rate tightening in mid-2004.
 With the recent increases, these rates now also are up.
-I should note that higher borrowing costs are not the only explanation for the recent cooling; it's likely that it also reflects a necessary correction in house prices after years of phenomenal run-ups that ultimately have proved to be unsustainable.
+I should note that higher borrowing costs are not the only explanation for the recent cooling;

+it's likely that it also is a drop in demand that will be reflected in a necessary correction in house prices after years of phenomenal run-ups that ultimately proved to be unsustainable.